yanekyuk/ders/2018-2019-2/ENGL105/Midterm01.md

 ---

 #### The Necklace, Guy de Maupassant

-Omniscent PoV
+- Omniscent PoV

-Linear characters(No progress)

-Well clarified character traits.

-Linear story.
+- Linear characters (no change in character) and story
+- Stereotypical characters

-Resolution oriented story -> everything is written for a resolution
+- Resolution oriented story :arrow_right: everything is written for resolution

 ##### Plot